Colcord, Oklahoma: New Life Ranch Flint Valley

 New Life Ranch Flint Valley (NLR) is a nearby 1000 acre Christian camp that functions as a summer camp for kids in grades 3-12 and a retreat center throughout the rest of the year.
 Children and teenagers from all over the United States attend the camp, participating in one-week resident sessions from June through August.
 In 2016, approximately 30,000 people attended camps and retreats hosted at NLR.
 Summer camp activities are primarily outdoor, including archery, biking, canoeing, rappelling, horseback riding, riflery, ropes courses, swimming, and tennis.
 As of August 2018, the owners of NLR also run New Life Ranch Frontier Cove, a similar camp in Adair, Oklahoma.

 Natural Falls State Park

-Nearby is Natural Falls State Park, off Hwy 412 W at West Siloam Springs, one of the most beautiful scenic wonders in the state of Oklahoma.
+Nearby is Natural Falls State Park, off Hwy 412 W at West Siloam Springs, one of the scenic wonders in the state of Oklahoma.
 The natural setting and scenic beauty of the waterfall is known to millions of movie lovers.
 The popular 1974 film Where the Red Fern Grows was filmed in part at Natural Falls (then called Dripping Springs).
-The movie tells the story of a young boy growing up in rural Oklahoma during the hard times of the Great Depression and is considered an American classic.

 Hildebrand Mill

 To the south of Colcord is Hildebrand Mill, a 1907 water-powered grain mill, later used up to 1967 as a gas-powered lumber mill.
 It is on the National Register of Historic Places listings in Delaware County, Oklahoma.
+Hilderbrand Mill, also known as Beck Mill, was the site where the legend of Cherokee citizen Zeke Proctor was born.
+Proctor shot a woman that reports say threw herself in between two gunmen.